wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Description ==
 [Encyclopedia](http://dennishoppe.de/en/wordpress-plugins/encyclopedia) Lite is a state of the art [WordPress encyclopedia / lexicon / glossary / wiki / dictionary plugin](http://dennishoppe.de/en/wordpress-plugins/encyclopedia).
 It enables you to create, manage and present a knowledge base.
 Completely coalesced with your WordPress and fully compatible with all the cool publishing tools you like.

-In the Lite Edition of the plugin you can take a look around, try out everything and create a small lexicon.
+In the this edition of the plugin you can create a small lexicon.
 On several places in the plugin you will find a notice that this function is included in the [Pro Version](http://dennishoppe.de/en/wordpress-plugins/encyclopedia) only.

 = Main features =
 * Create, manage and structure your terms as [encyclopedia](http://dennishoppe.de/en/wordpress-plugins/encyclopedia), lexicon, glossary, Wiki, dictionary or knowledge base